MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxincomingarchive.md

-﻿---
+---
-Description: 'The FaxIncomingArchive object is used by a fax client application to access and configure the archive of inbound fax messages received successfully by the fax service.' ms.assetid: 'a81d6314-b26f-4946-896e-218a0095938f'
+Description: The FaxIncomingArchive object is used by a fax client application to access and configure the archive of inbound fax messages received successfully by the fax service. ms.assetid: a81d6314-b26f-4946-896e-218a0095938f
 title: FaxIncomingArchive object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxIncomingArchive object